Andrew Rosindell: Return to the backbenches (2010-2024)

 In November 2021, during an interview on the BBC's Newsnight, Rosindell said he was cautious about the idea of MPs being banned from having second jobs.
 He said MPs are "human beings who have families and responsibilities" but that the first duty of MPs "must be to Parliament, to our constituency and to the work we do for our country."

 Politico reported in December 2022 that Rosindell was among a small group of about ten backbench MPs who have made a large number of overseas visits while in office.
 Rosindell's travel record included 16 trips to Gibraltar and 29 trips to other countries, valued at around £45,247.

+Shadow Parliamentary Secretary for Foreign Affairs (2024-2026)

 Rosindell was again re-elected at the 2024 general election, with a decreased vote share of 34.8% and a decreased majority of 1,463.
 In Kemi Badenoch's first shadow cabinet, Rosindell was appointed Shadow Parliamentary Secretary for Foreign Affairs.

-Political views

-Rosindell's political views are socially conservative and Thatcherite: he is a Eurosceptic, who supports the re-introduction of the death penalty and the detention of asylum seekers.
-A 2002 BBC profile called him "a right-wing populist".
-He is also a member of the right-wing group The Freedom Association and is a supporter of the Blue Collar Conservatives.
-He was a member of the Monday Club, a Conservative-aligned organisation on the right of the party, until he was compelled to resign in 2001 by the party's then-leader Iain Duncan Smith.